Jblew/books/README.md

     Richard GarfieldJuly 7, 2020
 55. Chained to the Desk (Third Edition): A Guidebook for Workaholics, Their Partners and Children, and the Clinicians Who Treat Them
     Bryan E. RobinsonAugust 14, 2020
-56. The Price of Tomorrow: Why Deflation is the Key to an Abundant Future Jeff BoothSeptember 18, 2020
 57. This Book Will Save You Time
     Misir MahmudovSeptember 18, 2020
 58. The Sovereign Individual: Mastering the Transition to the Information Age